Milizzo/Server-Maker-Pro/README.md

 # What Is Server Maker Pro?
-The most hardcoded free open-source cross platform Minecraft mod manager of all time.
+The most hardcoded free open-source cross platform Minecraft server manager of all time.

 Not yet tested on Linux or Windows yet.